GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 The user spends 2 ki as a reaction to having an attack inflicted against them.
 Against that attack, their defense is equal to their remaining ki + their heroism.

 **Resonance Blast**
 The user performs a standard Ki Blast or Ki Blast volley, though the attacks are Sonic in nature.
-For each attack performed this way, the user declares if the efect of a critical hit is to be that of a ki attack or a sonic atack (decision is made before the attack roll).
+For each attack performed this way, the user declares if the efect of a critical hit is to be that of a ki attack or a sonic attack (decision is made before the attack roll).

 **Shining Strike**
 The user spends 2 ki to perform an unarmed or weapon attack as an action.
 It is treated as a *magical* attack.
 If successful, it also inflicts a Ki attack.
 If either is a critical hit, the user recovers a point of ki spent this way and does not have disadvantage on follow up attacks against that foe until the end of the round.

-**Sinister Disappearence**
+**Sinister Disappearance**
 The user spends at least 3 ki and disappears for a number of rounds equal to the ki spent this way.
-The evoker is transported to an unoccupied space of their choice within a number of yards equal to their level mulitplied by the number of rounds they were missing.
+The evoker is transported to an unoccupied space of their choice within a number of yards equal to their level multiplied by the number of rounds they were missing.

 **Sinister Drill**
 The user spends 3 ki to inflict 3 individual standard ki blasts against a foe as an action.
 If 2 are successful attacks, the third may be treated as one of the following types (cold, cutting, electric, fire, force, necrotic, or piercing).
 If all three attacks are successful, an additional attack of the selected type is inflicted against the foe.

 **Thunderous Fist**
 The user spend 2 ki points to inflict an unarmed attack as an action.
 If successful, it also inflicts an electrical attack.
 If that attack is also successful, it inflicts a sonic attack.
-If the sonic attack is succcessful, the user may expend 1 ki point or use their reaction to knock the foe back a number of feet equal to the points of success.
+If the sonic attack is successful, the user may expend 1 ki point or use their reaction to knock the foe back a number of feet equal to the points of success.

 **Thuring**
-Te user spends 4 ki as an action to inflict 2 ki attacks, an electric attack, then an attack of one of the following types (crushing, electric, ki, force).
+The user spends 4 ki as an action to inflict 2 ki attacks, an electric attack, then an attack of one of the following types (crushing, electric, ki, force).
 This has a range in yards equal to the user's [Will] or [Body] + their heroism.
-A critical hit with 2 of the attacks will incur an additonal attack of the chosen type.
+A critical hit with 2 of the attacks will incur an additional attack of the chosen type.
 This cannot be performed twice in the same round.

 **Vicious Blast**
 User spend 3 ki points to hurl a blast of energy at a foe within a number of yards equal to their [Body] score + level as an action.
 If the attack is successful or qualifies to damage armor, it will inflict an acid attack at the end of the phase for the next two phases.
-These acid attacks gain a 1d4 bonus for the purpose of determinng a critical hit and inflict the critical hit effect of a ki attack.
+These acid attacks gain a 1d4 bonus for the purpose of determining a critical hit and inflict the critical hit effect of a ki attack.

 **Vicious Grasp**
 Use this technique as an additional option when you get a critical success with a brawl check.
 Spend 1 ki to do so.
 Inflict a ki attack against the brawling foe.
 If the attack is a critical hit or qualifies to damage armor, the foe is also grappled.
 A critical hit from this attack is treated like that of a cutting attack.